korrel8r/korrel8r/README.md

 **Rule**  \
 A Rule applies to an instance of a *start* Class, and generates queries for a *goal* Class.
 Rules are written in terms of domain-specific objects and query languages.
-The start and goal of a rule can be in different domains (e.g. k8s/Pod → log) Rules are defined using Go templates, see ./rules for examples.
+The start and goal of a rule can be in different domains (e.g. Pod.k8s → application.log) Rules are defined using Go templates, see ./rules for examples.

 ## Conflicting Vocabularies ##